KrLite/Plume-Config/README.md

 }
 ```

 Pretty cool, right?
-Plume Config now only supports one-line comments and strings, and doesn't support all toml features, like dotted keys and categories.
+Plume Config doesn't support all toml features now, like dotted keys and categories.
 But we are always working to make everything better, and just watch our project if you are interested in the progress!

 ## License